 And, it is one of the most important customer service channels, owing to the massive repercussions of not handling a customer well in front of other users.
 So, it becomes all the more important for brands to handle these customers well.

-Personalisation is a global consumer trend that has been there for several years now.
+Personalization is a global consumer trend that has been there for several years now.
 However, it is still a recent one when it comes to its adoption for social media.

-Personalisation has reached a level that these social media platforms now also understand the type of products you like.
+Personalization has reached a level that these social media platforms now also understand the type of products you like.
 And, they show you ads for similar products from different brands.

-User-Generated Content Will Continue to Be Popular
+12. User-generated Content Will Continue to Be Popular

 Brands leveraging user-generated content is not a new trend but is a trend that is still going strong and will continue to do so.
-The only thing that has changed is the rate of adoption, with more and more marketers utilising UGC.
+The only thing that has changed is the rate of adoption, with more and more marketers utilizing UGC.

 Some brands, like Daniel Wellington, motivate their customers to create content and tag the brand for a chance to get featured on their page.
 Some, like Olay or Dove, run relevant marketing campaigns that encourage people to submit their entries to be a part of the campaign.